Dirty Harry: Real-life copycat crime and killers

-The film supposedly inspired a real-life crime, the Faraday School kidnapping.
+The film allegedly inspired a real-life crime, the Faraday School kidnapping.
 In October 1972, soon after the release of the movie in Australia, two armed men (one of whom coincidentally had the last name "Eastwood") kidnapped a teacher and six school children in Victoria.
 They demanded a $1 million ransom.
 The state government agreed to pay, but the children managed to escape and the kidnappers were subsequently jailed.

 Frederick Newhall Woods IV was inspired by the film to plan the 1976 Chowchilla kidnapping, in which a bus with twenty-six schoolchildren and its driver were kidnapped and buried in a van in a rock quarry in Livermore, California.
 The students and driver escaped before the kidnappers could send their ransom demand.

-In September 1981 a case occurred in Germany, under circumstances quite similar to the Barbara Mackle kidnapping: A ten-year-old girl, Ursula Herrmann, was buried alive in a box fitted with ventilation, lighting and sanitary systems to be held for ransom.
+In September 1981, a case occurred in Germany, under circumstances quite similar to the Barbara Mackle kidnapping: A ten-year-old girl, Ursula Herrmann, was buried alive in a box fitted with ventilation, lighting and sanitary systems to be held for ransom.
 The girl suffocated in her prison within 48 hours of her abduction because autumn leaves had clogged up the ventilation duct.
-Twenty-seven years later, a couple was arrested and tried for kidnapping and murder on circumstantial evidence.
-This case was also dealt with in the German TV series Aktenzeichen XY... ungelöst.
+Twenty-seven years later, a couple were arrested and tried for kidnapping and murder on circumstantial evidence.
+This case was also dealt with in the German TV series Aktenzeichen XY… ungelöst.

 Influence

 Eastwood's iconic portrayal of the blunt, cynical, unorthodox detective, who is seemingly in perpetual trouble with his incompetent bosses, set the style for a number of his later roles and a genre of "loose-cannon" cop films.
-The film was released at a time when there were frequent reports of local and federal police committing offences and overstepping their authority by entrapment and obstruction of justice.
 Author Patrick McGilligan argued that America needed a hero, a winner at a time when the authorities were losing the battle against crime.
 The box-office success of Dirty Harry led to the production of four sequels.

 In the 2007 film Zodiac, also set in San Francisco and inspired by the Zodiac Killer, cartoonist Robert Graysmith approaches police detective Dave Toschi at a movie theater, where he is watching Dirty Harry with his wife.
 When Graysmith tells Toschi he is going to catch the Zodiac killer, Toschi replies: "Pal?
 They're already making movies about it."

 Dirty Harry helped popularize the Smith & Wesson Model 29 revolver, chambered for the powerful .44 Magnum cartridge, and initiated an increase in sales of the handgun.
 In 2010, artist James Georgopoulos included the screen-used guns from Dirty Harry in his Guns of Cinema series.

 Dirty Harry's famous line "...you've got to ask yourself one question: 'Do I feel lucky?'
 Well, do you, punk?" is often misquoted and popularly used in a humorous and boastful manner as saying, "Do you feel lucky, punk?"